xenharmonic-devs/sonic-weave/documentation/dsl.md

 12\12 "C"       white
 ```

-Now a tool like Scale Workshop can show you the colors so that you can differentiatiate notes with accidentals from notes without.
+Now a tool like Scale Workshop can show you the colors so that you can differentiate notes with accidentals from notes without.

 Colors may be specified using
 - [Keywords](https://www.w3.org/wiki/CSS/Properties/color/keywords) like `red`, `white` or `black`